◆ CRUMBS — IN-KluSo's Data Signals Division

 Second NWA Whole Foods opens in Rogers with 120+ local/regional items.
 Amazon's infrastructure now absorbs small producer supply chains — legitimizing AND capturing local food economy simultaneously.

-corporate-entry MODERATE
+corporate-entry

 ▸ Read full signal: NWA-GROUND-003